jacobdbt2100/Data-Analytics-Notes/README.md

   - Retention rate

 ### 1.5 Data Modelling Concepts

+**Semantic model:** A layer that defines metrics, relationships, and logic for easy analysis and reporting.

 - `Schema:`a structured plan of how data is organized in a database.
 It defines:
   - `Tables (entities):` `Fact` vs `Dimension` tables
   - `Columns (attributes)`